MADiff: Motion-Aware Mamba Diffusion Models for Hand Trajectory Prediction on Egocentric Videos: Proposed Method

 \subsection{Mamba in Denoising Diffusion}

-We seamlessly integrate our devised motion-aware Mamba block into the continuous denoising diffusion process.
-In each denoising step of MADiff, we utilize multiple stacked motion-aware Mamba blocks to recover future latents for better HTP performance.
-The forward process is only implemented during training and the reverse process is required for both the training and test pipeline, which will be extensively analyzed in Sec.~\ref{sec:train_ref}.
+We seamlessly integrate our devised motion-aware Mamba block into the continuous denoising diffusion process. \myblue{In each denoising step of MADiff, we utilize multiple stacked motion-aware Mamba blocks to recover future latents.} The forward process is only implemented during training and the reverse process is required for both the training and test pipeline, which will be extensively analyzed in Sec.~\ref{sec:train_ref}.

 \textbf{Forward Process:} We implement partial noising~\cite{gong2022diffuseq} in the forward process during training.
 The output of the fusion module is first extended by a Markov transition $q(\mathbfz_0|F_t)= \mathcal{N}(F_t,\beta_0\textbf{\text{I}})$, where $F_t \in \mathbb{R}^{(N_\text{p}+N_\text{f})\times a}$.
 In each following forward step of the diffusion model, we implement $q(\mathbfz_s|\mathbfz_{s-1})$ by adding noise to the future part of $\mathbfz_{s-1}$, i.e., $\mathbfz_{s-1}[N_\text{p}\!+\!1\!:\!N_\text{p}\!+\!N_\text{f}]$.